2022–2023 mpox outbreak: Outbreak characteristics

-Mpox is endemic to West and Central Africa.
 Prior to the 2022 outbreak, the United Kingdom had recorded only seven previous cases of mpox, all of which were imported cases from Africa or healthcare workers involved in their treatment.
 The first three such cases were in 2018, followed by a further case in 2019 and three more in 2021.
 The only major mpox outbreak to be recorded in a Western country prior to 2022 was the 2003 Midwest monkeypox outbreak in the United States, which did not feature community transmission.

-Phylogenomic characterization of the first monkeypox virus outbreak genome sequences, found the "presumably slow-evolving" DNA virus has evolved roughly 6–12-fold more mutations than one would expect and 15 SNP mutations since the beginning of the outbreak.

-The mpox incubation period is estimated to be 8.5 days on average and up to 21 days.

-As of June 2022, ring-vaccinations and pre-exposure vaccination of MSM are strategies being advanced in some countries to contain the outbreak.
-Local transmission leading to sizeable clusters may have gone unnoticed for some time.
-Two vaccines are currently available.
-A short review suggests supportive care may typically be sufficient and that several antivirals and vaccinia immune globulin intravenous (VIGIV) are available as treatments.
-Better understanding of the new monkeypox virus variant is important for accelerating the development of vaccines and drugs.